DicksterTheDick/mesh-bbs/README.md

 Consistent Navigation: All major menu exits use dedicated commands (M for Main, B for Board) for a seamless user experience.

-Chunking Logic: Automatically splits long replies (like full message bodies or game boards) into Meshtastic-safe packets (max ~190 chars) and handles multi-part posts from users.
+Chunking Logic: Automatically splits long replies (like full message bodies or game boards) into Meshtastic-safe packets and handles multi-part posts from users.

-Games Center: Includes simple, turn-based games like Blackjack and Minesweeper.
+Games Center: Includes simple, turn-based games like Blackjack.

 ⚙️ Installation and Setup